-Your Plan has an Out-of-Pocket Maximum.
-This is the total amount of Member Cost Sharing you must pay in a Plan Year or Calendar Year.
+An Out-of-Pocket Maximum is the total amount of Member Cost Sharing you may pay in a Calendar Year.
 Member Cost Sharing includes any Copayments, Deductible and Coinsurance payments.

 Once the Out-of-Pocket Maximum is reached, there is no additional Member Cost Sharing for the rest of the year.
-HPHC will pay 100% of the Allowed Amount for the remainder of the Plan Year or Calendar Year.
+HPHC will pay 100% of the Allowed Amount for the remainder of the year.